vitrayagithub/hipml/Specification.md

 ```

 ### Coverage
 This section describes the benefit coverage of various procedures, diagnoses and services.
-Each coverage entry starts with the name of a Procedure, Diagnosis and Service that is covered, optionally followed by details of the coverage including:
+Each coverage entry starts with the name of a Procedure, Diagnosis and Service that is covered, optionally followed by limits of the coverage including:
 * `Limit per policy period`
 * `Limit per policy year`
 * `Limit per claim`